-Hopefully you’ve picked up your copy of the summer/fall issue of Dishing (we’ve delivered all over town and are hitting Wilson and Teton Village today).
-And if you’ve read our Ask For It column, you’ll notice that we promised to publish the recipe for Persephone Bakery’s chocolate bourbon sauce that goes along with the bread pudding (on page 10).
+Hopefully you’ve picked up your copy of the summer/fall issue of Dishing.
+If you’ve read our Ask For It column, you’ll notice that we promised to publish the recipe for Persephone Bakery’s chocolate bourbon sauce that goes along with the bread pudding (on page 10).

 We’ve made it pretty well known how much we love Persephone.
-Husband and wife Kevin and Ali Cohane are doing some amazing things with their bakery south of town since opening last year.
+Husband and wife Kevin and Ali Cohane are doing some amazing things with their bakery.
 I know I will be making this soon.

-And don’t forget to write to us at editors@dishingjh.com and let us know what recipes you want from our local restaurants.
+And don’t forget to write to us at editors@dishingjh.com to let us know what recipes you want from our local restaurants.

 Ingredients